vaadin/archetypes/vaadin-archetype-application/src/main/resources/archetype-resources/README.md

 This project can be used as a starting point to create your own Vaadin application.
 It has the necessary dependencies and files to help you get started.
+It requires Java 8 or newer and node.js 10.16 or newer.

 To run the project, run `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in browser.